 Explore Germany’s Top Christmas Markets on a small town tour

-In December, I don’t have visions of sugarplums dancing in my head but rather visions of Germany’s wonderful Christmas markets.
+In December, I don’t have visions of sugarplums dancing in my head but rather visions of Germany’s wonderful Christmas markets like the one in Stuttgart.
 The swirling visions include the heavenly smell of roasting nuts, the sweet and spicy taste of gingerbread, the sounds of Christmas carols wafting overhead, the artisan crafts filling the booths, and the colorful lights brightening a December night.

 But there’s some guilt if I just shop.
 For me, there needs to be some history, too.
 The Christmas markets do date back to the thirteenth century, so they are historic in themselves.
 But, the markets are also in the old town centers near lots of historical sites.

 Today, these street markets, known as Christkindlmarkt, draw millions each year to major cities, small towns, and villages across Europe.
 Most visitors focus on Germany’s iconic markets in Nuremberg and Munich, but smaller German towns offer less crowded markets which also have interesting off-the-beaten track historical sites.

 Bremen, Germany’s largest maritime city, is famous for the fairy tale, “The Bremen Town Musicians,” by the Brothers Grimm.
 A statue of the musicians – a donkey, dog, cat, and a rooster – stands in the Market Square.
 If you’ve forgotten the story, buy an English version, readily available in Bremen shops.

 Other historical sites around the square include the 30-foot statue of the Knight Roland overlooking the square since 1404, and St. Peter’s Cathedral, an early Gothic church from 1042.